 We took our Scouts to Williamsburg, VA, and saw how colonials and slaves lived in early America.
 Interesting for all of us.

 After Bob and Lynne Souvorin left our team did not have a car, so I traded the motorcycle for a 1956 Mercury Station Wagon.
 The Merc drove ok, but almost everything was wrong with the car.
 I put on new brakes myself, and they worked.
 I kept driving on the smooth bald tires.
 The steering was the most remarkable - you could turn the wheel almost 180 degrees before it would start to turn the wheels.
 Driving down the road was interesting as you kept correcting the direction.

 I could not get the car certified by the inspection agencies since it was unsafe.
 One of the guys suggested sending Pam to get the car certified.
 He said sending an attractive woman would get results.
 Pam took it in and passed the test.

 VACATION BIBLE SCHOOL

 I taught Vacation Bible School to 33 kids about eight years old for about two weeks - it only seemed like two years.
 It was very difficult getting and holding their attention.
-Lots of the kids had learning disabilities, and little discipline at home.
+Lots of the kids had learning disabilities and little discipline at home.
 I did get their attention in part by being loud and creating interesting and lively things for the kids to do.
-I also used Corporal punishment, "Knocking of Wood", by rapping on the kids head with my knuckles when they would not behave.
+I also used Corporal punishment, "Knocking on Wood", by rapping on the kids head with my knuckles when they would not behave.
 That would of course not be tolerated today but worked well then.